OpenAPI-Qraft/openapi-qraft/packages/react-client/README.md

-`@openapi-qraft/react` is a modular TypeScript client designed to facilitate type-safe API requests in React applications, leveraging the power of **Tanstack Query v5**.
+`@openapi-qraft/react` is a modular TypeScript client designed to facilitate type-safe API requests in React applications, leveraging the power of **TanStack Query v5**.
 It utilizes a Proxy-based architecture to dynamically generate hooks with typed parameters, ensuring that your API requests are both type-safe and efficient.

 ## Features